-- 4.26 A key benefit of the Regional ATFM concept is an increase in collaboration that must take place in order to have an efficient and effective Regional ATFM concept.
-Through the ATFM System, stakeholders will be given a broader view of system constraints that might affect their operation with enough lead time to create a plan of action.
-This increased situational awareness will facilitate stakeholder collaboration in deciding a course of action. - 4.27 Aircraft Operators are given the flexibility to manage their allocated ATFM delays in order to best meet their business objectives.
+- 4.26 Through the ATFM System, stakeholders will be given a broader view of system constraints that might affect their operation with enough lead time to create a plan of action.
+This increased situational awareness will facilitate stakeholder collaboration in deciding a course of actions. - 4.27 Aircraft Operators are given the flexibility to manage their allocated ATFM delays in order to best meet their business objectives.
 Aircraft Operators will have the capability to substitute slots between any two flights that they operate.
 This can be done to reduce the delay of a high priority flight or move a delayed flight (e.g., mechanical delay, crew delay, or delay from a prior flight segment) into a slot that it can meet. - 4.28 Aircraft Operators also have the ability to substitute flights into a later slot even if they don't have another flight that they operate to swap into the earlier slot.
-This is called an Inter-operator Slot Exchange.
+This is called an Inter-Operator Slot Exchange.
 The flight requesting a later slot submits the earliest time that it can operate and the system automatically selects one or more flights to move forward.
 Notifications are then sent to the Aircraft Operators that have flights which had their delay reduced, known as bridged flights.